pr30646/WebServer/README.md

 # WebServer
+## About project:
+This is a Wallet application.
+RestAPI allows to add/edit/remove/get expenses and incomes, categorize your expense, and get account balance.

 ## How to run:
 Clone repository, if you have installed Gradle, run `gradle bootRun` in root folder.
 If you don't have Gradle installed, follow [this](https://gradle.org/install/) instruction
 ## How to test: